 - Season the steaks on both sides with salt and pepper.

-- Cook the spinach until it wilts down, add the heavy cream, and season with salt and pepper.
-Cook longer to dry out the liquid if you prefer, or leave a bit more cream if you wish.
+- Cook the spinach until it wilts down, add the heavy cream and season with salt and pepper.
+Cook longer for the liquid to evaporate a bit, or leave it more creamy if you wish.

 - Serve the steaks with the creamy spinach.

 This recipe is extremely adaptable to your taste and preferences.
 Feel free to substitute steak with pork chops, chicken, or even fish.

 If you're not a fan of spinach, replace it with mushrooms, bell peppers, or asparagus.

 Cooking steak on the stove

 The most accurate way to cook steak perfectly is to use a meat thermometer.
 Medium-rare 130°F to 135°F (55°C to 60°C), medium 140°F to 145°F (60°C to 65°C), medium-well 150°F to 155°F (65°C to 70°C), well done 160°F and above (70°C and above).